ARCCA/intro_singularity/_episodes/04-singularity-images.md

 keypoints:
 - "Singularity definition files are used to define the build process and configuration for an image."
 - "Singularity's Docker container provides a way to build images on a platform where Singularity is not installed but Docker is available."
-- "Existing images from remote registries such as Docker Hub and Singularity Hub can be used as a base for creating new Singularity images."
+- "Existing images from remote registries such as Docker Hub can be used as a base for creating new Singularity images."
 ---

 # Singularity - Part II

 ## Brief recap

 In the two episodes covering Part I of the Singularity material we've seen how Singularity can be used on a computing platform where you don't have any administrative privileges.
-The software was pre-installed and it was possible to work with existing images such as Singularity image files already stored on the platform or images obtained from a remote image repository such as Singularity Hub or Docker Hub.
+The software was pre-installed and it was possible to work with existing images such as Singularity image files already stored on the platform or images obtained from a remote image repository such as Docker Hub.

-It is clear that between Singularity Hub and Docker Hub there is a huge array of images available but what if you want to create your own images or customise existing images?
+It is clear that with Docker Hub there is a huge array of images available but what if you want to create your own images or customise existing images?

 In this first of three episodes in Part II of the Singularity material, we'll look at building Singularity images.